posva/nuxt--vuefire-repro-template/README.md

 ## Development Server

-Start the emulators:
+Start the emulators first:

 ```bash
 pnpm run emulators
 ```

-Start the development server on `http://localhost:3000`:
+**Once they are running**, start the development server on `http://localhost:3000`:

 ```bash
 pnpm run dev